diffpy/diffpy.morph/doc/source/quickstart.rst

 Welcome!
 This will be a quick tutorial to accquaint users with PDFmorph and some of what it can do.
 To see more details and definitions about the morphs please see the publication describing ``diffpy.pdfmorph``.

+To be published:

+*

 As we described in the README and installation instructions, please make sure that you are familiar with working with your command line terminal